by Marty Noble

 Alice in Wonderland Coloring Book Review

-It would be no surprise to regular readers to know that as soon as I seen Creative Haven were producing an Alice in Wonderland Coloring Book that I had to have it.
+It would be no surprise to regular readers to know that as soon as I saw Creative Haven were producing an Alice in Wonderland Coloring Book that I had to have it.
 Of course, the realities of living in Australia, with such a long delay for pretties to arrive in my mailing box, frustrated me no end.
 Not for the first time, I’ve wanted to move to the UK to ensure faster delivery of my coloring books 🙂

 When it finally arrived, I was delighted.
 I really like Creative Haven books as I think they are very good value for a colorist and they have such talented artists on their team.
 Of course, there was a worry that Alice would not be portrayed to my liking, but Marty Noble has ensured that that is not the case.

 Marty Noble has illustrated a massive amount of coloring books for Creative Haven but this is the first that I have seen with a fairy tale theme.
 I hope it’s not the last.
 I can just imagine her drawing a lovely Goldilocks or Cinderella.
-Now I’m pining for books that haven’t even been put out to the drawing board.
+Now I’m pining for books that haven’t even been put out on the drawing board.

 Cover & Layout

-On the inner covers you will also find beautifully colored images from the coloring book.
+On the inner covers, you will also find beautifully colored images from the coloring book.

 Alice in Wonderland Coloring Book is approximately A4 sized measuring in at 27.5cm x 21cm (approximately 10.8 in x 8.5 in)

 A small, sweet White Rabbit adorns the title page of this book giving you something to color in and test your mediums on.